Does your tofu end up soggy, tasteless and stuck to the pan? These 3 quick and delicious recipes will show you how to cook tofu.

 By all means!
 If you're going to eat it raw however, I'd recommend buying some that's already been smoked or marinated, otherwise you might find it a bit flavourless.

 Place whatever you can't use in tupperware, and cover it with fresh water.
 Store it in the fridge and use within a few days.

 Yes, just remember to remove any water you've been storing it in before freezing.
 A word of warning though, some tofu tends to change texture a bit when they're defrosted again, becoming crumbly.
 Whilst it's safe to freeze tofu, I personally wouldn't recommend it for reasons of taste and texture.

 - 1 350g pack firm tofu

-- 1½ tbsp Braggs Soy Seasoning (or tamari/soy sauce) (if using tamari/soy, use slightly less as it's stronger in taste)
+- 1½ tablespoon Braggs Soy Seasoning (or tamari/soy sauce) (if using tamari/soy, use slightly less as it's stronger in taste)

 - Black pepper to taste

 - 1 clove garlic, crushed